radoslawkrolikowski/adsb-flight-localization/README.md

 * [flights_map](https://github.com/radoslawkrolikowski/adsb-flight-localization/blob/main/flights_map.py)

    The real-time flight radar map developed using the *Flask* web framework, *leaflet.js*, *chart.js* and *JavaScript*.
-The index.html file can be found in the 'templates' directory - [here](https://github.com/radoslawkrolikowski/adsb-flight-localization/blob/main/templates/index.html).
+The index.html file can be found in the `templates` directory - [here](https://github.com/radoslawkrolikowski/adsb-flight-localization/blob/main/templates/index.html).
 The `static` directory should contain the following files: CSS, chart.js, leaflet-hotline and leaflet-rotatedmarker files as well as the logo and the plane icon.

    The ADS-B Flight Radar can be accessed under the following URL in your browser - http://localhost:5001/